ligato/docs/docs/tutorials/04_kv-store.md

 Tutorial code: [KV Data Store][code-link]

 In this tutorial, you will learn how use an external key-value (KV) data store.
 Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).
+In addition, you should be familiar with etcd.
+To learn about etcd, a good place to start is this [etcd overview](https://www.ibm.com/cloud/learn/etcd).

 You will also need to install the [gogo protobuf generator](https://github.com/gogo/protobuf) on your local machine.

 [etcd][1] is used as the KV data store in this tutorial.
 Note that Ligato supports other [KV data stores](../user-guide/concepts.md#key-value-data-store).

+!!!
+Note
+    MyPlugin is the name of the plugin used in this tutorial.
+Note that the concepts, explanations, tasks and code block contents used in this tutorial apply to the HelloWorld plugin used in the previous tutorials.

 ---

-The common interface for all KV data store implementations is [`KvProtoPlugin`][7]:
+The common interface for all KV data store implementations is `KvProtoPlugin`:

 ```go
 type KvProtoPlugin interface {